 Once the message key is calculated, the partition selection process will determine the target partition as a value between 0 and partitionCount - 1.
 The default calculation, applicable in most scenarios, is based on the formula key.hashCode() % partitionCount.
-This can be customized on the binding, either by setting a SpEL expression to be evaluated against the 'key' (via the partitionSelectorExpression property) or by setting a org.springframework.cloud.stream.binder.PartitionSelectorStrategy implementation (via the partitionSelectorClass property).
+This can be customized on the binding, either by setting a SpEL expression to be evaluated against the 'key' (via the partitionSelectorExpression property) or by configuring an implementation of org.springframework.cloud.stream.binder.PartitionSelectorStrategy as a bean (i.e., @Bean).
+And similarly to the PartitionKeyExtractorStrategy you can further filter it using spring.cloud.stream.bindings.output.producer.partitionSelectorName property in the event there are more then one bean of this type is available in the Application Context.